Gitavan/Sun-Wobble-Due-To-Neptune-And-Jupiter/README.md

 Plotted only the Sun Coordinates in comparison to its centre of mass.
 Generated a GIF showcasing the plot path.

 ## Files
-- `Computational Assignment - Sun's Wobble.ipynb`: The main Python script that users need to run.
+- `Computational Assignment - Sun's Wobble.ipynb`: The main code
-- `SunJupSat.gif`: GIF image demonstrating the output.
+- `SunJupSat.gif`: GIF image demonstrated the output of Task 1.
-- `SunForce.gif`: Another GIF image demonstrating the output.
+- `SunForce.gif`: GIF image demonstrated the output of Task 2.
-- `SunWobble.gif`: Yet another GIF image demonstrating the output.
+- `SunWobble.gif`: GIF image demonstrated the output of Task 3.

 ## Usage
 Simply run `Computational Assignment - Sun's Wobble.ipynb` and you are good to go.